 Senior, IU Kelley School of Business | Executive Director, IUPUI Regatta | firstname.lastname@example.org

 Senior, IUPUI School of Science | Associate Executive Director, IUPUI Regatta | email@example.com

 1.1 Only students, faculty, staff, and alumni of Indiana University-Purdue University Indianapolis (“IUPUI”) shall be eligible to participate in the 2017 IUPUI Regatta (“Regatta”) as paddlers and handlers/alternates.
 All paddlers are subject to verification of their status with the campus.

-2.1 Each participant, paddler, and crew member (“Participant” or “Participants”) must read and electronically sign the Participant Waiver of Liability and Photo Release via DocuSign (example found on pp 6-7 of this document).
+2.1 Each participant, paddler, and crew member (“Participant” or “Participants”) must read and electronically sign the Participant Waiver of Liability and Photo Release via DocuSign (please review the sample waiver here).
 Additionally, all team members must read and understand these Race Rules and Regulations.
 Teams may register beginning on August 23, 2017, at regatta.iupui.edu.
 Regatta supporters are able to register beginning at 8:00 am EDT on August 23, 2017.

 2.2 The IUPUI Regatta is a family-friendly event, and no team name shall include discriminatory, profane, or obscene language.
 All team names are subject to approval by the campus and the Regatta Steering Committee.

 2.3 Team captains shall be selected prior to registration by each team.
 In the case of substitutions for the team captain, notice should be given to the Regatta Committee on or before September 13, 2017, at 5:00 pm.
 Any changes after this date will not be permitted.

 2.4 The responsibilities of the team captain shall be: